nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/09_Sequence_Diagrams/README.md

 Like the activity diagrams, sequence diagrams can be modeled spanning several use cases, as well as being used to refine business use cases.
 A sequence diagram illustrates the various scenarios of a business use case.

 Sequence diagrams can be used as the basis for message exchange between the business system and outside parties (Figure 3.22).
-We will treat this topic in Modeling for System Integration:
+We will treat this topic in <b>Modeling for System Integration</b>:

 ![Sequence](images/Sequence.jpg)